stephenxs/SONiC/doc/qos/reclaim-reserved-buffer.md

    2. Calculate the PG size, xoff size.
 3. Put the `size`s of all PGs together, getting the accumulative size
 4. Put the `xoff`s of all PGs together, getting the accumulative xoff
-5. Calculate the accumulative private headroom for preserved buffer
+5. Calculate the accumulative private headroom for reserved buffer
    - `10 kB` * `number of admin-down ports`
 6. Calculate other per port reserved buffer
    - egress reserved buffer as `egress_lossy_profile.size` * `number of admin-down ports`